amilligan/amilligan.github.io/_drafts/impatience.md

 });
 ```

 Eventually the teller should return to the window and either hand cash to the customer, or notify the customer that the account has insufficient funds.
-Since the interaction is asynchronous, the teller will likely respond to the customer via delegate methods.
+Since the interaction is asynchronous, the teller could respond to the customer via delegate methods.
 Now our teller object is a mock, so we don't expect it to really do anything, but we do want to test the behavior of the customer when the transaction completes:

 ```objc
 describe(@"when the withdrawal succeeds", ^{